-Figure B.2 shows the temporal behaviour of the parallel and serial CTI coefficients at a CCD temperature of $-60^{\circ}$ C. The values are converted to gain file coefficients GC1 and GC2 by multiplying by GC0 (see equationA.15).
-Also included in figure B.2 is an estimate of the parallel CTI coefficient made solely from the change in gain coefficient through equation A.11, which tracks the parallel CTI evolution in the frame-store section.
+Figure B.2 shows the temporal behaviour of the parallel and serial CTI coefficients at a CCD temperature of $-60^{\circ}$ C. The values are converted to gain file coefficients GC1 and GC2 by multiplying by GC0 (see EquationA.15).
+Also included in Figure B.2 is an estimate of the parallel CTI coefficient made solely from the change in gain coefficient through Equation A.11, which tracks the parallel CTI evolution in the frame-store section.

-A template gain file for non trap-corrected data was tested on various data sets which included the corner source data (PC mode) and the line rich SNRs E0102 and Cas A (both PC and WT mode).
+A template gain file for non trap-corrected data was tested on various data sets which included the corner source data (PC mode), the line-rich SNRs E0102 (both PC and WT mode) and Cas A (WT mode), and SNR N132D (both PC and WT).
 The low energy spectrum of SNR E0102, in particular, is sensitive to the presence of residual offsets in the energy scale.
 This is due to the presence of traps that cause energy offsets of the observed energies.